 Each exhibitor will individually enter the ring and perform the pattern as shown in the show catalog.
 Exhibitors will work in the order of go that is posted and confirmed by the paddock master.
 The following maneuvers are considered acceptable: leading the horse at a walk, jog, trot or extended trot or favorite gait, or back in a straight or curved line, or a combination of straight and curved lines; stop; and turn 90 (1/4), 180 (1/2), 270 (3/4), 360 (full turn) degrees or any combination or multiple of these turns.
 The pull turn is an unacceptable maneuver.
-Exhibitors must also set the horse up squarely for inspection.
+Exhibitors must also set the horse up squarely for inspection or hind feet offset in Hunter or Dressage Showmanship